In Arizona, all evictions follow the same process:

 - Pursuing legal action against the landlord.

 A landlord can begin the eviction process in Arizona by serving the tenant with written notice.
-The notice must be delivered by one of the following methods:
+Arizona landlords may deliver an initial written eviction notice by any method which effectively brings the information to the tenant’s attention.
+The law presumes the following methods are valid:

-If a tenant is late on paying rent (full or partial) in Arizona, the landlord can serve them a 5-Day Notice to Quit.
-This notice gives the tenant 5 calendar days to pay the balance due in full or vacate the premises.
+In Arizona, if a tenant is late on paying rent (full or partial), the landlord can serve them a 5-Day Notice To Quit.
+This eviction notice gives the tenant 5 days to pay the balance due or move out.

-For a tenant with no lease or a month-to-month lease in Arizona, the landlord must serve them a 30-Day Notice to Vacate to end the tenancy.
-This lease termination notice allows the tenant 30 calendar days to move out.
-If the last day of the notice period falls on a weekend or legal holiday, then the notice officially expires on the next judicial day (a day when the courthouse is open).
+For a tenant with no lease or a month-to-month lease in Arizona, the landlord must serve them a 30-Day Notice To Vacate to terminate the tenancy.
+This lease termination notice allows the tenant 30 days to move out.

 However, for tenants that don’t pay monthly, the amount of notice differs: